-Endlessly versatile, Carbon Steel Griddles are the perfect tool for cooking everyday favorites ranging from pancakes and paninis on the stovetop to grilled fish and charred vegetables out on the grill.
-Unlike your dirty plates and silverware, though, you can’t just throw your griddle in the dishwasher.
+Endlessly versatile, the Carbon Steel Griddle is the perfect tool for cooking everyday favorites ranging from pancakes and paninis on the stovetop to grilled fish and charred vegetables out on the grill or over an open flame.
+Unlike your dirty plates and silverware, though, you canโt just throw your griddle in the dishwasher.

 When to Clean a Griddle